Ross Bjork began his position as Texas A&M’s Director of Athletics on July 8, 2019.

 The youngest athletics director of the 120 NCAA FBS programs when hired at WKU, Bjork has an extensive career in intercollegiate athletics with more than two decades of experience as an administrator and student-athlete, having worked on the senior staffs at UCLA, the University of Miami and the University of Missouri.
 He began his administrative career at WKU as an Assistant Development Coordinator in 1996-97.

-Bjork, 44, is a native of Dodge City, Kan., and received his bachelor’s degree in recreation administration from Emporia State University in 1995 where he was a two- year starter at fullback.
+Bjork is a native of Dodge City, Kansas, and received his bachelor’s degree in recreation administration from Emporia State University in 1995 where he was a two-year starter at fullback.
+Bjork was honored by Emporia State with the 2017 distinguished alumni award.
 He earned a master’s degree in athletic administration from Western Illinois University in December 1996.
-Bjork has quickly established a leadership role in the SEC by being appointed as Chair of the awards committee and selected to the NCAA men’s basketball oversight committee and the NCAA recruiting cabinet.
+Bjork has quickly established a leadership role in the SEC by serving as Chair of the awards committee and representing the SEC on NCAA men’s basketball oversight committee and the NCAA transfer working group.